 - Tenor Yusif Eyvazov

 - Baritone Dimitri Platanias

-The occasion for the gala was “celebrating the 150th anniversary of Aida’s world premiere in Cairo”.
+The occasion for the gala was “celebrating the 150th anniversary of Aida’s world premiere in Cairo” on December 24, 1871.
 These four world-class opera stars have all “excelled in the Verdian repertoire”.
 They flawlessly performed scenes from Verdi’s operas Aida, Otello, Rigoletto, La Forza Del Destino, Il Trovatore, Don Carlo, and Macbeth.
 Stavros Niarchos Foundation sponsored the gala

 The artists were accompanied by the Greek National Orchestra (GNO), conducted by distinguished French conductor Philippe Auguin.
 The orchestra performed impeccable overtures from Nubucco, La Forza Del Destino, and I Vespri Siciliani.